ibm-cloud-docs/containers/cs_clusters.md

 **To create a VPC cluster from the CLI**:

-1. In your terminal, log in to your {{site.data.keyword.cloud_notm}} account and target the {{site.data.keyword.cloud_notm}} region and resource group where you want to create your VPC cluster.
+1. In your command line, log in to your {{site.data.keyword.cloud_notm}} account and target the {{site.data.keyword.cloud_notm}} region and resource group where you want to create your VPC cluster.
 For supported regions, see [Creating a VPC in a different region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region).
 Enter your {{site.data.keyword.cloud_notm}} credentials when prompted.
 If you have a federated ID, use the --sso flag to log in.
    ```
    ibmcloud login -r <region> [-g <resource_group>] [--sso]
    ```